mbbx6spp/effg/README.md

 Haskell/C FFI modules to see how well that works with Ganglia and write about it.

+*WARNING: These are all tested on "modern" Linux.
+If you would like to submit patches back to make these modules more cross platform (POSIX), feel free, but the primary purpose of these are to support "modern" Linux servers (kernel 2.6+).*

 ## Background

 In our experience we have found a lot (if not all) of the already contributed